hassant727/TeamSoftwareProject/CS3305TSP/ProjectReadME.md

 >  http://127.0.0.1:8000/admin

 > now to create a superuser(we need this in order to log as an admin) we need to run the following command
->> `pyhton manage.py createsuperuser` and follow the onscreen steps
+>> `python manage.py createsuperuser` and follow the onscreen steps
 >
 > then run the server by executing
 >> `python manage.py runserver`